 In the 1903 English seasons, he performed satisfactory scored 480 runs at 34.29 and taking 19 wickets.
 In 1905 season, Hobbs promoted to open the innings with Tom Hayward’s.
 He scored 18 in the first inning and later he took the charge and made rapid 88 before rain ensured to draw the match.
 His talent was impressed everyone in Surrey before he smashed 155 runs in three hours against Essex.

-He made farther advance in 1907 when rain was a frequent part of that season.
+He made a farther advances in 1907 when rain was a frequent part of that season.
 The wettest condition put most batsmen in trouble; however, he adjusted brilliantly on wet pitches scored consistently.
-So, at the end of the season, he had scored 2,135 at 37.45 and one of three players who crossed more then 2,000 runs in the season.
+So, at the end of the season, he had scored 2,135 at 37.45 and one of three players who crossed more than 2,000 runs in the season.
 Hobbs was selected to tour Australia in the 1907–08 season and selected for the second Test.

 Jack Hobbs made his Test debut on 1 January 1908 at MCG.
 While opening the inning for England, he scored 83 runs in 182 minutes and 28 in the second inning.
 In the 4th Test match, he made 57 runs on a pitch badly affected by rain with some attacking batting to hit 10 fours.
 Hobbs concluded his series with an innings of 72 in the last game.